Divide-By-0/mac-dev-setup/README.md

 chrome://flags/#username-first-flow

-# Alt+tab by window instead of application in Mac
+# Apps
+- Copyclip for clipboard history
+- Brew for packages
+- Rectangle for window snapping
+- Itsycal for a calendar dropdown in menu bar

+# Deprecated
 https://bahoom.com/hyperswitch
 - Enable cross-window and cross-screen on first settings pane
+- Alt+tab by window instead of application in Mac
+- Not cross-window, orders of windows messed up